 Cats communicate almost entirely through body language, and some of the signs can be subtle and easy to miss - and really easy to misinterpret, especially if you're new to cat ownership.
 Pay attention to their ears, eyes, whiskers, and tail.
 These signals will let you know whether your cat is in the mood to be pet.

-For example, if your cat rolls around on the floor and exposes her belly, it's not always an open invite to give pets, like it often is in dogs.
+For example, if your cat rolls around on the floor and exposes her belly, it's not always an open invitation to give pets, like it often is in dogs.
 When a cat shows you its belly, it is saying, "I trust you."
 By exposing their vulnerable underbelly, they're letting you know that they trust you enough not to attack them.
-This isn't necessarily an invite to pet their belly ... if you don't pay attention to the cats other signals, belly pets can often end up something like this:
+This isn't necessarily an invitation to pet their belly ... if you don't pay attention to the cat's other signals, belly pets can often end up something like this: